Africa Travel Guide: Top Countries and Routes

 Second, the Best Countries to Visit in South Africa:

-It is a country located in the most southern part of the African continent.
+It is a country located in the southernmost part of the African continent.
 It is considered the 23rd most populous nation in the world.
-South Africa is a country characterized by its multi-ethnic culture.
-Its constitution recognizes 11 official languages, which is the fourth-highest number in the world.
+South Africa is a country characterised by its multi-ethnic culture.
+Its constitution recognises 11 official languages, which is the fourth-highest number in the world.
 Its diversity and harmony were described by Nelson Mandela, “Each of us is as intimately attached to the soil of this beautiful country as are the famous jacaranda trees of Pretoria and the mimosa trees of the bushveld – a rainbow nation at peace with itself and the world”.

-Visiting South Africa will be a unique and exceptional experience.
-It does not only enjoy a diversity of cultures and backgrounds but also a diversity in nature and wildlife.
-In the South African safari, you will get to encounter the Big 5 in some national parks in the city.
+Visiting South Africa will be a unique experience.
+It not only enjoys a diversity of cultures and backgrounds but also a diversity in nature and wildlife.
+In the South African safari, you will get to encounter the Big 5 in some national parks.
 It will be an unforgettable adventure to begin your year with.

 Cape Town

-“Visit Cape Town and history is never far from your grasp.
-It lingers in the air, a scent on the breezy, an explanation of circumstance that shaped the Rainbow People.
+“Visit Cape Tow, and history is never far from your grasp.
+It lingers in the air, a scent on the breeze, an explanation of the circumstances that shaped the Rainbow People.
 Stroll around the old downtown, and it’s impossible not to be affected by the trials and tribulations of the struggle.
-But, in many ways, it is the sense of triumph in the face of such adversity that makes the experience all the more poignant.”, Tahir Shah, Travels With Myself.
+But, in many ways, it is the sense of triumph in the face of such adversity that makes the experience all the more poignant”, Tahir Shah, Travels With Myself.

-It is a city located on the southwest coast of the country of South Africa.
-There are many attractions to visit in Cape Town that range from wildlife exposure to historical landmarks.
+It is a city located on the southwest coast of South Africa.
+There are many attractions in Cape Town, ranging from wildlife encounters to historical landmarks.

-Among the best attraction is the Two Oceans Aquarium which is opened at the Victoria & Alfred Waterfront.
-It includes 3000 aquatic creatures including tiny animals such as the Knysna Seahorse, to larger more fearsome ones like large ragged-tooth sharks.
+Among the best attractions is the Two Oceans Aquarium, located at the Victoria & Alfred Waterfront.
+It includes 3000 aquatic creatures, from tiny animals such as the Knysna Seahorse to large, more fearsome ones like the ragged-tooth shark.

 Another famous attraction is the Aquila Private Game Reserve.
-It is where visitors enjoy a day trip or an overnight safari and the opportunity to experience the reserve’s natural flora and fauna by vehicle, quad bike, or horse-back.
-The owner’s goal was to re-introduce the Big 5 (elephant, lion, buffalo, rhino, and leopard) as well as other wild game to the Western Cape.
+It is where visitors enjoy a day trip or an overnight safari and the opportunity to experience the reserve’s natural flora and fauna by vehicle, quad bike, or horseback.
+The owner’s goal was to reintroduce the Big 5 (elephant, lion, buffalo, rhino, and leopard) and other wild game to the Western Cape.

-Last but not least, you can visit Robbin Island, which is a UNESCO World Heritage Site that encompasses the prison where Nelson Mandela was held for 18 years.
+Last but not least, you can visit Robbin Island, a UNESCO World Heritage Site that includes the prison where Nelson Mandela was held for 18 years.
 The island can be accessed by ferry from the Victoria & Albert Waterfront.

 Kgalagadi Transfrontier Park

-It is a nature conservation park that is shared between South Africa and Botswana.
-The Park was established for the purpose of protecting animals migrating between the two countries.
-The park combines different wild animals that include lions, birds of prey, cheetah, hyena, honey badger, bat-eared fox, meerkat, and small creatures like whistling rats and barking geckos.
-It will be an adventurous visit that will get you in touch with wild nature.
-You can reach the park through Cape Town by renting a vehicle from there, preferably 4*4 car to help you move smoothly through the park.
-And to stay the night, there are camps near the park and lodges to stopover.
+It is a nature conservation park shared by South Africa and Botswana.
+The Park was established to protect animals migrating between the two countries.
+The park houses a variety of wild animals, including lions, birds of prey, cheetahs, hyenas, honey badgers, bat-eared foxes, meerkats, and small creatures like whistling rats and barking geckos.
+It will be an adventurous visit that will bring you into contact with wild nature.
+You can reach the park from Cape Town by renting a vehicle there, preferably a 4×4, to help you move smoothly through the park.
+And to stay the night, there are camps near the park and lodges to stop over.

 Must-See Casablanca

-Casablanca is a huge city: it is the largest in Morocco, the largest in Northwest Africa (otherwise known as the...
+Casablanca is a vast city: the largest in Morocco, Northwest Africa (the Maghreb region), and the eighth largest in the...

 7 Awesome Reasons To Make South Africa Your Top Tourist Destination in Africa

-In the words of the great Nelson Mandela; “A good head and a good heart are always a formidable combination.”...
+In the words of Nelson Mandela, “A good head and a good heart are always a formidable combination.”
+He was...

 Top Attractions